Vegans have been actively campaigning against vivisectors since ~ the 1870s.

 “One can resist the invasion of armies; one cannot resist the invasion of ideas.”

-The oft-cited English paraphrase versions were never spoken or written by Hugo.
+The oft-cited English paraphrased versions were never spoken or written by Hugo.

 Victor Hugo was the Founder of the – Union Internationale et Ligue Populaire Contre la Vivisection.